 Polycystic ovary syndrome (PCOS) is one of the most common disorders affecting women of childbearing age.
 It’s characterized by serious hormone imbalances that can disrupt the functioning of almost every part of the body.
-This leads to symptoms like irregular periods, cystic ovaries, weight gain, acne, infertility, hair loss, mood swings, and more.
+This leads to symptoms like irregular periods, cystic ovaries, weight gain, acne, infertility, excessive hair growth on the face, head hair loss, mood swings, and more.

-The effects of PCOS can also lead to long-term complications like type 2 diabetes, cardiovascular disease, and ovarian cancer if left untreated.
+The effects of PCOS can also lead to long-term complications like type 2 diabetes, high blood prssure, cardiovascular disease, and ovarian cancer if left untreated.
 Though there isn’t a pill you can take or a surgery you can have that gets rid of your PCOS, there are ways of managing it!

-At PCOS Weight Loss and on the A Cyster and Her Mister podcast, we discuss how to naturally reverse your PCOS and heal your symptoms.
+At PCOS Weight Loss and on the A Cyster and Her Mister podcast, we discuss how to reduce insulin resistance, ease inflammation, and balance hormones to naturally reverse your PCOS symptoms.
 However, some procedures can be done when symptoms or risk factors are severe.

 One of those procedures is an oophorectomy, which is a surgery that involves removing the ovaries and sometimes the fallopian tubes.
 This surgery has pros and cons for women with PCOS, so I am dedicating this post to discussing the benefits and drawbacks of an oophorectomy to help you make an informed decision about your treatment.